atolab/cdds/examples/helloworld/helloworld.rst

 present at system default locations or at :code:`../../lib` and :code:`../../include` relative to the examples/helloworld directory.
-If this isn't the case on your machine, then please update the :code:`CFLAGS` and :code:`LDFLAGS` to point to the proper locations.
+If this isn't the case on your machine, then please update the :code:`CFLAGS` and :code:`LDFLAGS` within the Makefile to point to the proper locations.

 This will build the HelloworldSubscriber and HelloworldPublisher executables in the helloworld source directory (not the bin